 Abstract

-This research is towards developing a new queueing discipline in the category of Fair Queueing.
-Differently than what now is commonly deemed as fair, the Talmud holds another fairness principle.
-This is translated into the “Contested Garment consistent”, a term coined by Aumann (2002).
-In this research, this consistent is translated into a queueing discipline (CGC), and its performance is compared to that of First-Come First-Served (FCFS) and Round-Robin (RR).
+This research is towards developing a new queueing discipline in the category of fair queueing based on the “Contested Garment consistent” principles of fairness a term coined by Aumann (2002).
+In this research, this principle is translated into a queueing discipline (CGC), and its performance is compared to that of First-Come First-Served (FCFS) and Round-Robin (RR).

-A simulation model is created to compare the performance of the queueing disciplines.
-The performance of the queueing disciplines is measured using the Key Performance Indicators: average time per job spent in queue and the coefficient of variation (CV) in time per job.
+A simulation model compares the performance of the queueing disciplines.
+The performance of the queueing disciplines is measured using two Key Performance Indicators: average time per job spent in queue and the coefficient of variation (CV) in time per job.
 The model represents three job streams feeding one server.
 One job flow has a large number of jobs arriving per period while the other job stream have less arrivals per period.
 Several scenarios were tested to determine the difference between CGC and RR/FCFS.

 The results from the simulation show that the CV as well as the average time jobs spent in queue on average is higher in CGC than it is in FCFS or RR.
 Furthermore, the idea that lies at the root of CGC is not translated to the results in such a way that it makes a viable queueing discipline.
 This is probably caused by the complexity and inconsistency of CGC.